EsauCervantes/KineticXGPU/README.md

 ## Features

-- PyTorch implementation of a discretized collision operator \( C[f] \)
+- PyTorch implementation of a discretized collision operator \( C[f] \) for self scattering in  the collision.py
 - CPU and GPU execution modes
 - Timing benchmarks and speedup measurements
 - Diagnostics for thermalization toward Maxwell–Boltzmann distributions

-- Modular structure for future neural surrogate integration
+- An adaptive solver in solver.py is provided.
+The solver is still being optimized.
+Different strategies are being explored right now to prevent the constant CPU-GPU overhead from time-step integration.

 ---